Skip to main content

 It is common for expats to have assets both in Australia and other jurisdictions - and in that situation the Australian courts have the power to make property orders taking into consideration assets outside of Australia.
 However, the enforcement of those orders, which is particularly important if the bulk of the assets are held outside Australia, can be very difficult in practice - even in other Western jurisdictions.

 The best course of action in these circumstances can also be dependent upon specific tax advice; particularly if the orders involve the sale of assets and potential capital gains.
 A very specific but important example includes an order for the sale of a main residence in Australia - such an order, if all the other requirements are met, may enable the avoidance of Australian capital gains tax on the sale of the property under what is called the life events exclusion.
+Additionally, superannuation funds will often be a large asset component and the "splitting" of funds will require an Australian court order.

 Depending on circumstances, and particularly depending on where assets are located and the impact of local tax laws around CGT and inheritance, tax advice from a number of jurisdictions may be absolutely essential if you are to minimise any adverse tax consequences.
 Multiple jurisdictions also makes it more complicated to ensure that there has been "full and frank disclosure" of assets outside Australia, and sometimes this will require investigations in the overseas jurisdiction.